aiplanethub/mini-bootcamp-introduction-to-pandas/sorting-and-renaming/1488-Renaming.md

-* We can also rename the indexes of the DataFrame using the rename() function as shown in the image below:
+* We can also rename the indexes of the DataFrame using the rename() function, as shown in the image below:

 ![image.png](https://dphi-live.s3.amazonaws.com/media_uploads/image_55b82c3ed59e49438c8767bd019afe5b.png)